kaliberjs/build/docs/src/choices/index.raw.md

 We chose to adopt using `/config` to select a file from the `src` directory.
 This corresponds with the semantics of the browser where `/` also means the root of the website.
 This has the added advantage that it prevents importing from the root of the file system.

+### No configuration in client side javascript

+We prevent imports of `@kaliber/config`, we do this to make sure no sensitive information ends up in the javascript bundle.
+In order to pass configuration to the client side javascript you need to pass it to the universal component as a prop.

+If you need configuration in an `{name}.entry.js` file, you can use the same mechanism employed by the universal system: put json in a data attribute and fetch it with javascript.